hjalte79/ButtonConstructor/ReadMe.md

 </ExternalRuleButton>
 ```
 When editing the xml file keep the following in mind:
- - The "settingsButton" node may have the same sub nodes!
+ - The "settingsButton" node may have the same subnodes!
  - xml nodes are case sensitive.
  - you may need to escape special characters.